 With Professor Nathaniel Durojaye (N.D) Oyerinde’s Ordeal with Ogbomoso People’s Institute, we can describe him as a man with lofty ideas who lived before his time.
 As an illustrious son of Nigeria, his contribution to the growth and development of education in colonial southern Nigeria is second to none.

 On his arrival home, Professor Nathaniel Durojaye (N.D) Oyerinde taught at Baptist Academy, Ogbomoso from late 1916 to 1921 and at Baptist College and Seminary, Ogbomoso 1922 to 1935.
 On his other multi-facets and multifarious assignments, he remains a colossus of his era.
-He was Recording Secretary of the Nigerian Baptist Convention in 1923 and 1924 and was the president of the convention between 1926 and 1937.
+He was Recording Secretary of the Nigerian Baptist Convention in 1923 and 1924 and was the president of the Nigerian Baptist Convention between 1926 and 1937.

-As a patriotic citizen fighting for advancement and progress of his fatherland, Professor Oyerinde was solidly the brain behind the establishment of earlier Ogbomoso continuation classes and People’s Institute founded in 1938 for which he invited his young friend, Professor Eyo Ita as the headmaster of the Institute.
+As a patriotic citizen fighting for the advancement and progress of his fatherland, Professor Oyerinde was solidly the brain behind the establishment of earlier Ogbomoso continuation classes and the People’s Institute founded in 1938 for which he invited his young friend, Professor Eyo Ita as the headmaster of the Institute.

 Edward Wilmot Blyden was born in 1832 to Igbo parents who were enslaved and sold to the new world.
 His place of birth, St. Thomas [now US Virgin Islands] did not stop him from holding on to his African roots.
 He relocated to Liberia, lived in Nigeria as one of the founders of Archbishop Vining Church, Ikeja and died in Sierra Leone on December 12, 1912.

 Blyden was a professor of Greek and Latin at Liberia College.
 He also rose to the position of President of the college between 1880 and 1884.
 It is safe to regard him as the first recorded Igbo professor as there was no country called Nigeria until 1914.

-By 1901 to 1906, Professor Nathaniel Durojaye (N.D) Oyerinde was a teacher The Baptist Day School, Ogbomoso and The Nigerian Baptist Theological Seminary [NBTS], Ogbomosho.
+From 1901 to 1906, Professor Nathaniel Durojaye (N.D) Oyerinde, the first Nigerian Professor was a teacher at The Baptist Day School, Ogbomoso, and The Nigerian Baptist Theological Seminary [NBTS], Ogbomosho.
 He later left for the United States Of America to study.

 He was at Wayland Academy and Virginia Union University, Richmond Virginia, and obtained B.A.
 Degree in Mathematics and classics in 1914 and B.D.
 Degree in 1915.